Sadek-H/Sadek-H/README.md

 ## 👨‍💻 About Me

-I’m a passionate frontend developer based in Bangladesh.
+I’m a passionate Full Stack developer based in Bangladesh.
-I love building responsive web apps with modern tech like React, Next.js, and Tailwind.
+I love building responsive web sites with modern tech like React and Tailwind.
 Currently exploring full-stack projects using MongoDB and Express.js.
-Open to exciting freelance or full-time opportunities.
+Open to exciting freelance or remotely full-time opportunities.

 ---